jamcunha/data-algo/README.md

 This repository contains common algorithms and data structures implementations.

+---

+## Some algorithms and data structures do not have explanations yet.
+I will add them in the future.

+---

 > [!NOTE]
 > The tests provided are not exhaustive.
 They are meant to be a playground for the implementations.
 > Some implementations may have hidden bugs or edge cases that are not covered by the tests.